SixArm/sixarm_rails_templates/README.md

 ## Changes

+* 2013-08-16 1.0.5 New step: 'get_database_yml' gets config/database.yml from any location
+* 2013-08-16 1.0.4 New step: 'unversion_database_yml' to remove config/database.yml from git
 * 2013-08-15 1.0.3 New step: 'bundle_install' configures the command
 * 2013-08-15 1.0.2 New step: 'gemfile' gets Gemfile from any location
 * 2013-08-15 1.0.1 New step: 'git_ignore' gets .gitignore files from GitHub, SixArm, etc.